gentlefitness-www/gentlefitness-www/testimonials.md

 *Learn what Samantha's clients think...*

+> Sam was recommended to me because I do a lot of cycling and have a desk job so
+> I constantly had tight hamstrings, hips and lower back.
+Without meaning to be
+> stereotypical, blokes often do lots of weight training and aerobic exercise but
+> don't do focus on core stretch and flexibility.
+Pilates has helped alleviate
+> the problems I was experiencing and comfort on longer rides is now much better.
+> Sam is always very helpful and willing to answer any questions people have,
+> showing a good understanding in the process.

+*- Tom Jackson*

 > Sam plans her Pilates classes to ensure good health and mobility both are achieved
 > through a variety of exercises with a choice of different levels offered to suit all abilities.
 > Sam’s friendly encouragement and sense of humour gives a social aspect to her